EranStockdale/EranStockdale.github.io/README.md

 Software I use:
 - IntelliJ Idea - Java Development
 - VSCode - Everything else
-- opera GX - Browser
+- Opera GX - Browser

 Some of my work:
 - [PythagorasHorizonDemo](/PythagorasHorizonDemo) - Made this to demonstrate a better example for Pythagoras' Theorem to my Maths teacher (and for a friend, they suggested it)